sgoldenlab/simba/docs/Scenario1.md

 - `Location criterion`.
 A body part coordinate will be flagged and correct as a "location outlier" if the distance between the body part and at least two other body parts belonging to the same animal are longer than the *reference value multiplied by the criterion value* within a single frame.
 The reference value is the mean or median length of the animal between the selected two body parts.
 The criteron value is a multiplier of the reference value.
 For example, the distance between Nose_1 and Tail_base_1 is 100mm and the location criterion is 1.5, any body part located greater than 150 mm from two other body parts will be corrected. **We suggest a location criterion value of 1.5 or greater**.

->*Note:* Movement outliers and corrected prior to location outliers.
+>*Note:* Movement outliers are corrected prior to location outliers.
 Specifically, (i) movement outliers are first corrected, and (ii) location outliers are then corrected on the dataframe that contains the movement corrected data.
 That means that there is likely to be *fewer* location outliers than movement outliers corrected.

 Body parts flagged as movement or location outliers will be re-placed in their last reliable coordinate.